 In 2007-2010 Dr. Kaplan was awarded a start-up grant from The John Templeton Foundation to develop an online program in Religion, Spirituality and Mental Health at the University of Illinois College of Medicine.
 Over the last 7 years, his program in Biblical Psychology has enrolled over 200 students from all over the world, including almost 80% opinion leaders.
 He argues that modern psychology and psychiatry have been implicitly based on classical Greek rather than Biblical narratives and thinking, and suggests that a Biblical psychology would produce a more positive hopeful perspective.
 Dr. Kaplan is currently a recipient of a Senior Associate Fulbright Fellowship and is developing an Hebrew-subtitled version of this at Tel Aviv University.
 He is also a member of the ongoing Faith Communities Task Force of the National Action Alliance for Suicide Prevention.

-Among Dr. Kaplan’s books are Living with Schizophrenia (1997).
-TILT: Teaching Individuals to Live Together (1998), Jewish Approaches to Suicide, Martyrdom and Euthanasi (1998), Right to Die versus Sacredness of Life (2000) , Biblical Stories for Psychotherapy and Counseling: A Sourcebook (2004) , The Seven Habits of the Good Life: How the Biblical Virtues Free Us from the Seven Deadly Sins, (2006), The Fruit of Her Hands: A Psychology of Biblical Woman (2007), and A Psychology of Hope: A Biblical Response to Tragedy and Suicide. against Tragedy (2008) and a just-published book, Living Biblically: Ten Guides for Fulfillment and Happiness (2012, In the Beginning: Biblical Sparks for a Happiness (2012), In the Beginning: Biblical Sparks for a Child’s Week (2013) and: Politics in the Hebrew Bible: God, Man and Government (.2013).
-He has recently published a two-act play entitled Oedipus in Jerusalem (2015) and is in the process of editing a completed coauthored book under contract: Biblical Psychotherapy: Reclaiming Scriptural Narratives for Positive Psychology and Suicide Prevention ( 2017) and Parables and Riddles in Ancient and Modern Teaching (2019) .
+Among Dr. Kaplan’s books are Living with Schizophrenia (1997), TILT: Teaching Individuals to Live Together (1998), Jewish Approaches to Suicide, Martyrdom and Euthanasia (1998), Right to Die versus Sacredness of Life (2000) , Biblical Stories for Psychotherapy and Counseling: A Sourcebook (2004) , The Seven Habits of the Good Life: How the Biblical Virtues Free Us from the Seven Deadly Sins (2006), The Fruit of Her Hands: A Psychology of Biblical Woman (2007), and A Psychology of Hope: A Biblical Response to Tragedy and Suicide. against Tragedy (2008) , Living Biblically: Ten Guides for Fulfillment and Happiness (2012), In the Beginning: Biblical Sparks for a Happiness (2012), In the Beginning: Biblical Sparks for a Child’s Week (2013) Politics in the Hebrew Bible: God, Man and Government (.2013).
+Biblical Psychotherapy: Reclaiming Scriptural Narratives for Positive Psychology and Suicide Prevention ( 2017) and Parables and Riddles in Ancient and Modern Teaching (2019) .
 Dr. Kaplan has also published two original plays: Oedipus in Jerusalem (2015 ) and Oedipus Redeemed (2019) and is working on a third: Oedipus the Teacher.